fineanmol/plant-tree/README.md

-🌴 Updated on Thu, 18 Dec 2025 21:38:32 GMT
+🎋 Updated on Fri, 19 Dec 2025 08:53:47 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."